White Window 1.xx User's Guide

 Tabular Format | Other functions | Troubleshooting | Technical reference

-The main window represents the signal processing architecture of the DSP502X.
+Main window controls The main window represents the signal processing architecture of the DSP502X.
 The signal-flow diagram represents two inputs to the left and two or four output channels on the right.
 In between, signals are routed through a 2x4 mixer (represented by the button labeled (X).
 All controls related to a given channel are grouped in a labeled rectangle (A for instance).
 An LED indicator is used to show the signal clipping condition.
+Other controls in the main window include the DSPI light toggle (used for diagnostics and little else), the contact switch enable control, and buttons to launch dialogs that control memory and security features.
+Each output channel has a "Mute" button which toggles whether or not the signal is passed.

 Limiting is turned on for each channel by clicking the "Limit" button in the output channel group.